 NetDragon acquired 91, as an iPhone software managing tool, in 2008, and made its whole mobile division renamed 91 Mobile later.
-To tap into the Android surge, the company launched Hiapk, an Android app platform, in 2011 that didn’t take long to become one of the largest online Android communities in China.
+To tap into the Android surge, the company launched HiMarket and Hiapk, an Android app store and Android-related news site, respectively, in 2011 that didn’t take long to become one of the largest online Android communities in China.

 91′s two major revenue sources, mobile games and advertising, contributed 40% and 53% of its total net income, respectively, in Q3, 2012, as disclosed by Hu Zeming, CFO of NetDragon and CEO of 91.
 The rest is from paid apps.
 When it comes to revenue, the mobile gaming business increased ten times year-on-year and advertising revenue increased three times in that quarter.
 Hu expected the total revenues of 91′s in 2012 would be over 300 million yuan ($48mn).

 91 Mobile Phone Assistant